Together with our Cambridge community of teachers and learners

 We are the world’s largest provider of international education for 3 to 19 year olds, delivering qualifications to nearly one million students a year in 10,000 schools across 160 countries.

 We recognise the importance of managing transformation responsibly and working at a pace that considers the needs and readiness of our schools.
-This is why we are working closely with our community of teachers, learners, and schools around the world to develop digital exams based on research, feedback, and testing so that we can be confident that our digital exams are easy to run and meet the needs of both teachers and learners.
+This is why we are working closely with our community of teachers, learners, and schools around the world to develop and deliver digital exams based on research, feedback, and testing so that we can be confident that our digital exams are easy to run and meet the needs of both teachers and learners.

 Education-led and learner-focused